 missingno.matrix(starbucks_locations,figsize=(10,5), fontsize=12);

-From sparkline we can also see that, minimum of 5 columns have values present always and maximum of 12 columns has values present less often.
+From sparkline we can also see that, a minimum of 5 columns has values present always and a maximum of 12 columns has values present less often.

 missingno.matrix(london_housing, figsize=(10,5), fontsize=12, color=(1, 0.38, 0.27));